 Alicja Sobczak joined the team at the Brunel Museum in November 2021 as an Event Coordinator.
 She is overlooking all Events and Weddings taking place at the Museum, as well as working on expanding engagement with local creative businesses to build a regular cultural/social events.
 Alicja holds two degrees in Design and Interiors, has over 10 years of creative experience in Fashion Design industry and events, while working on her own Sustainable Jewellery brand called Luminarium.

 Robert Keirle joined the Brunel Museum as a volunteer in January 2020 and became one of its Operations Coordinators in November 2021.
-He leads on the museum’s schools and private tours programme while also overseeing our research project with the U3A which looks into the individual lives of the Thames Tunnel workers.
-He has a background in historical research having recently completed an MA in Medieval History at King’s College London and previously worked as a Brunel Institute volunteer and guide at the SS Great Britain while studying at Bristol.
+He leads on the museum’s talks and tours programmes while also overseeing our collections and managing our amazing team of volunteers.
+He has a background in historical research having completed an MA in Medieval History at King’s College London and previously worked as a Brunel Institute volunteer and guide at the SS Great Britain while studying at Bristol.

 Gabriella Codastefano joined the Brunel Museum as Operations Coordinator in November 2021.
+She is now the Learning & Engagement Producer.
 Born in Italy, she has a BA in Fashion and Cultural Studies and a Master’s Degree in Photography.
 She has over 8 years of experience in running cultural events and kids workshops for the Rotherhithe community, previously working as Creative Director at Bizzie Bodies CIC and collaborating with local businesses and institutions.
 She’s also director at Phocus Collective Ltd, a London-based photography company.